olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-org.md

 You can reuse this file as many times as needed.

 ## Viewing Your Organization Plan
-The organization **PLAN DETAILS** section displays information about your NexPloit account, for example total storage for your organization, number of engines and the plan expiration date.
+The organization **PLAN DETAILS** section displays information about your Nexploit account, for example total storage for your organization, number of engines and the plan expiration date.

 ![Plan-Details](media/plan-details.png ':size=45%')